About Jeff Pages

 The fourth novel, called Cry of the Bunyips, is set two years further on and was released through Zeus Publications in 2011.
 There's also a blog for this book at http://cryofthebunyips.wordpress.com.

 Plight of the Tivinel, the fifth in the series, was published by Zeus Publications in 2015.

-Rise of the Gomeral, the sixth and final book in the series, is nearing completion and is expected to be submitted for publication in early 2018.
+Rise of the Gomeral, the sixth and final book in the series, is finished and now available through Zeus Publications and Amazon.

 The Great North Walk

 Ever since moving to the coast, I've been intrigued by the Great North Walk, a 250km hiking track from Sydney to Newcastle through mostly national parks, state forests and bushland reserves, and which just happens to pass within a few hundred metres of my back door.
 Over the years I've walked sections of it, but one of my retirement goals was to do the entire walk from start to finish as a series of day walks, barefoot of course!
 I began my adventure on the 29th of August 2016 (coincidentally my mother's birthday) and completed it almost two years later on the 8th of August 2018.

 You can follow the adventure with my diary and photos on the